viniviena/ude_chromatography/UDE_paper_chromatography/README.md

 ## Overview

-This repository holds the code in Julia Language for the manuscript entitled as above and avaiable at https://arxiv.org/abs/2303.13555 (pre-print).
+This repository holds the code in Julia Language for the manuscript entitled as above and published at https://arxiv.org/abs/2303.13555 (pre-print).

 ## Usage